 ABSTRACT

 This paper is devoted to students’ motivation and the use of videoconferencing, ICT technology and social media tools for creating a community of practice communication within which authentic and meaningful tasks and activities in multicultural ESP and EAP classes can be carried out.
-It focuses primarily on tasks, which work both in intercultural virtual classroom as well as in a standard homogeneous class.
-Samples of end-of-course feedback reflecting students´ experience, their personal and professional feeling of achievement at the end of the course are also included in the text.
+It focuses primarily on tasks, which work both in an intercultural virtual classroom as well as in a standard homogeneous class.
+Samples of end-of-course feedback reflecting students´ experience, and their personal and professional feeling of achievement at the end of the course are also included in the text.

 Keywords: Asynchronous Communication, ESP, EAP, ICT, Intercultural Communication, Motivation, Soft Skills, Synchronous Communication, Videoconferencing